fbpx

 11 Pretty Awesome Things to Do in Fairbanks: See the pipeline

-The Trans Alaska Pipeline System is a staggering 800-mile long pipeline system – the largest in the world.
-Oil travels along the pipe from Alaska’s North Slope to the northernmost ice-free port in North America in the town of Valdez.
+The Trans Alaska Pipeline System is a staggering 800-mile-long pipeline system – the largest in the world.
+Oil travels along the pipe from Alaska’s North Slope to the northernmost ice-free port in North America, the town of Valdez.

 #11 Fountainhead Antique Auto Museum

-One thing you should know is they only open on Wednesdays and Sundays.
-There’s also no place to eat inside and the place is kinda far from the nearest food establishment, so catch a bite to eat before you head for this museum.
+There’s also no place to eat inside, and the place is kind of far from the nearest food establishment, so catch a bite to eat before you head for this museum.

 12 Comments